BENYEKHLEF-Anouar/Soli-Hackathon-2026/README.md

-# Soli-Hackathon-2026
+# Soli-Hackathon 2025

-About Collaborative repository for our Soli-Hackathon project.
-Each team member will work on individual feature branches and submit pull requests for merging into the main branch.
-This setup ensures smooth collaboration, task management, and code integration throughout the development process.
+Welcome to the collaborative repository for our **Soli-Hackathon 2025** project!
+This repo is the central hub where our team will build, collaborate, and innovate together.

+---

+## Overview

+This project is part of the Soli-Hackathon 2025.
+Each team member is responsible for specific features and will contribute through dedicated branches and pull requests.
+Our goal is to ensure clean, manageable, and scalable development as we bring our idea to life.

+---

+## Team

+- [Anouar Benyekhlef]
+- [Mohamed Ouallou]
+- [Salma Akajou]

+---

+Let’s build something amazing!